mail us | mail this page

 Appendix A - OpenLDAP: Indexing Entries

-The index directive of slapd.conf (or olcDbIndex in cn=config configurations) is only effective on initial load of the directory (using ldapadd).
-If indexes are subsequently changed the directory needs to be re-indexed using slapindex (caution: must stop slapd first).
+The index directive of slapd.conf is only effective on initial load of the directory (using ldapadd).
+If indexes are subsequently changed the directory needs to be re-indexed using slapindex (caution: depending of the version must stop slapd first).

 Format: